Electronic Travel Authorisation (United Kingdom): History

 On 9 March 2023, the UK government announced plans for the Electronic Travel Authorisation (ETA) scheme, to replace the Electronic Visa Waiver scheme that was available for nationals of GCC countries, and later require the ETA from other foreign nationals travelling to the UK without a visa.

 On 6 June 2023, it was announced that the ETA would cost £10 per applicant.
-On 9 April 2025 the price increased to £16.

 ETA applications opened for nationals of Qatar on 25 October 2023 for travel from 15 November 2023, and for nationals of other GCC countries and Jordan on 1 February 2024 for travel from 22 February 2024.
-Jordanians were removed from the ETA program on 10 September 2024 due to "abuse and violations of the system".
+Nationals of Jordan were removed from the ETA program on 10 September 2024 due to "abuse and violations of the system".
+Nationals of Colombia also had their ETA privileges revoked on 26 November 2024, after the British embassy in Colombia cited that over the span of two years since visa restrictions on nationals of Colombia were lifted, "there has been a significant increase in the number of Colombians who arrive at UK airports and make unjustified asylum claims".
+In response, then-President of Colombia Gustavo Petro announced on social media website X that visa requirements on British citizens would be reimposed, due to the country's principle of visa reciprocity.

 For visa-free nationalities, ETA applications opened for nationals of non-European countries on 27 November 2024 for travel from 8 January 2025, and for nationals of European countries on 5 March 2025 for travel from 2 April 2025.
+On 13 March 2025, the Home Office announced that nationals from the island country of Trinidad and Tobago were ineligible to apply for an ETA to visit the United Kingdom, after a reported nine-fold increase of asylum claims from an average of 49 people in 2015–2019 to 439 people reported last year in 2024.
+Later that year, incumbent minister of state for the Home Office David Hanson, Baron Hanson of Flint announced in a statement made on 14 October 2025, that nationals of Botswana were no longer eligible to apply for an ETA to visit the United Kingdom "due to an increase in the number of nationals of Botswana travelling to the UK for purposes other than those permitted under visitor rules".
+Access to apply for an ETA was also removed for nationals of Nauru on 9 December 2025, with then-Parliamentary Under-Secretary of State for Migration and Citizenship Mike Tapp citing the country's introduction of a citizenship by investment program as a "significant [risk] to UK border and national security".

-Initially, it was intended that all visa-exempt travellers were required to have an ETA regardless of whether they were transiting airside and not passing through passport control.
-The UK Home Office decided to temporarily drop the requirement to hold an ETA if transiting airside, due to feedback from the tourism and airline industry.
-The exemption will be continuously monitored.
+Initially, it was intended that visa-exempt travellers would be required to have an ETA even if they were only transiting airside and not passing through passport control.
+Due to feedback from the tourism and airline industry, the UK government decided to temporarily drop the requirement to hold an ETA if transiting airside, and to keep this exemption under review.